Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: The Fundamental Group

 \begin{proposition} For a path-connected topological space $X$ and for $h$ a path between two points $x_0$ and $x_1$ on $X$, the map $\left[ f \right]\mapsto \left[ h\cdot f\cdot \bar{h} \right]$ defines an isomorphism of fundamental groups ${{\pi }_{1}}\left( X,{{x}_{1}} \right)\cong {{\pi }_{1}}\left( X,{{x}_{0}} \right)$. \end{proposition}

 In view of the proposition above, when the topological space $X$ is path-connected, we shall omit reference to the base point of a fundamental group and simply write ${{\pi }_{1}}( X)$.

 \begin{definition} Let $X$ be a path-connected topological space.
 We say that $X$ is \emph{simply connected} if ${{\pi }_{1}}\left( X \right) = \{e\}$ is trivial.
-Equivalently, for any two points on $X$, there exists a unique homotopy class of paths connecting them. \end{definition}
+Equivalently, for any two points on $X$, there exists a unique homotopy class of paths connecting them.
+Four examples are shown in \Cref{Fig:four_simply_con}. \end{definition}